Until recently, my only trip to Florida was several years ago in August.

 A quick perspective is that in 1880, Tampa’s population was a mere 720.
 Four years later, Plant brought his railroad to the city.
 In 1890, Tampa boasted 5,532 folks.

 Opening in 1891, Plant’s Tampa Bay Hotel was a showcase among his eight guest properties situated along his railroad lines.
 From across the river, the 1/4 mile length of the hotel, as well as those several minarets, create a striking skyline.
-It’s difficult to convey the expanse of the structure, but perhaps if you can imagine that the casino seated 2,000 people and that it was comprised of 511 rooms, you’ll get the idea.
+It’s difficult to convey the expanse of the structure.
+If you can imagine that the casino seated 2,000 people and that it was comprised of 511 rooms, you’ll get the idea.
 Can you imagine how visitors reacted to this opulent gem in the relatively unknown city of Tampa?

 The museum features one preserved three-room suite that would be rich by today’s standards, let alone over a century ago.
 Rooms were five dollars a night by space, so the suite was $15—a hefty amount in those days.
 Every room boasted private baths and electricity, while the turret rooms have 11’ double hung—curved—windows.
 What artistry.

 Today, the bulk of the hotel is home to The University of Tampa, so the museum occupies less than half of the first floor.
 What the museum lost in space they made up for in furnishings—each room and the hallways are crowded with artwork of every sort.
 It’s overwhelming to the visitor, but not in an oppressive way.
-The splendor provides a sense of Plant’s wealth: if this is what is left of their belongings, what did they have in the hotel during its heyday?#Tampa - a city waiting to be explored.
-Click To Tweet
+The splendor provides a sense of Plant’s wealth: if this is what is left of their belongings, what did they have in the hotel during its heyday?

-The website states that Henry began his work life as a captain’s boy on a steamboat, and that he made his way up to working in a New York office for an express company, eventually relocating to the south and taking over the division there.
+According to the website, Henry began his work life as a captain’s boy on a steamboat.
+Plant made his way up to working in a New York office for an express company, eventually relocating to the south and taking over the division there.
 Henry married Ellen Elizabeth Blackstone in 1842, who passed away in 1861.
 In 1873, he married Margaret Josephine Loughman, but sadly the only evidence of her in the museum consists of a bust and a painting in one room.
 I’m always intrigued by the wives of these tycoons of industry, but neither woman received mention in anything that I read.

 A few years after his southern relocation, Plant started buying railroads, but again there’s no clear understanding of how he got the money to make these purchases.
-The mystique of his accomplishments matches the fact that he spent $2,500,000 of his own money to build the hotel and an additional $500,000 to furnish it.
+The mystique of his accomplishments matches the fact that he spent $2,500,000 of his own money to build the hotel.
+Plant used an additional $500,000 to furnish it.
 Those amounts are staggering by today’s standards let alone in the 1880s.

 The final Plant mystery for me?
 What made a 19th century man choose to build a hotel in such a dramatic style with the Moorish and Turkish architecture?